 In 2006, the Junior School commenced operation as an Infants Campus catering for Pre-School to Year 2 students located on the previous St Thomas Becket Primary School site located in Thomas Street, Lewisham.
 On the 6th February, 12 students were welcomed to the school in a dedication ceremony conducted by the Head Master, Mr Milton Cujes.
 Prayers were led by the School Chaplain, Mr. Greg Webster and St. Thomas Parish Priest, Father Michael Butler.

-The new Junior School building was opened on Wednesday 3rd October 2012.
+The current Junior School building was opened on Wednesday 3rd October 2012.
 It is a much sought after educational environment, as it is a purpose built state of the art educational building that reflects the Learner profiles of the International Baccalaureate Primary Years Programme (IBO/PYP).
 The IBO/PYP is a world leading curriculum framework that drives the educational pedagogy at the Junior School.
 The building has been specifically designed to reflect these learning principles and add depth and meaning to all learning experiences of the boys.
 For the first time in the short history of the Junior School, the new building will have a K-6 profile.
 With operable walls between pairs of classrooms, and several key break-out learning spaces, along with the Resource Centre all boys have an ideal environment as they continue their studies across the Key Learning Areas in an integrated fashion.